polynetwork/dev-docs/Core_Smart_Contract/User_Manuals/Token_Transaction_MT.md

-<h1 align="center">Token Transaction on MT</h1>
+<h1 align="center">Token Transaction on MD</h1>

 Poly Network has released Poly Bridge version 2.0 recently, significantly optimizing the interface and improving functionality based on 1.0.
-This user manual serves as a guide for transacting Tokens on the brand new Poly Bridge 2.0 with your mobile terminals.
+This user manual serves as a guide for transacting Tokens on the brand new Poly Bridge 2.0 with your mobile devices.

 > [!Note|style:flat|label:Notice]
-> Notice: Currently the transaction between Ontology and Neo is not supported in mobile terminals.
+> Notice: Currently the transaction between Ontology and Neo is not supported in mobile devices.

 A successful cross-chain transaction requires the completion of the following 8 steps.

 ### Step1.
 Installing a wallet APP
-You are required to install a wallet APP to access cross-chain service on Poly Bridge with your mobile terminals.
+You are required to install a wallet APP to access cross-chain service on Poly Bridge with your mobile devices.
 As an example, this manual uses the Token transaction between BNB chain and Polygon in MetaMask.

 ### Step2.
 Entering PolyBridge page